 The notice period, upon termination from the Company, shall be six to twelve (6 – 12) months and the notice period shall be six (6) months in the event of termination from a senior executive.
 During the notice period, full salary and other employment benefits are paid, with deduction for salary and other remuneration received from other employments or activities that the employee has during the notice period.
 Severance pay is not paid.

 Variable cash remuneration shall clearly connect to the Company’s financial and qualitative goals, which in turn shall be measurable and predetermined.
 Furthermore, criteria can consist of individually tailored quantitative or qualitative goals.
 The criteria shall be designed in order for them to promote the Company’s business strategy and long-term interests, including the sustainability agenda through, for instance, a strong connection to the business strategy or promotion of the executives’ personal development over time.

 Fulfilment of the criteria for payment of variable remuneration must be measurable during a period of one (1) year.
 When the measurement period for fulfilment of criteria for payment of variable remuneration ends it shall be assessed and determined to what extent the criteria have been fulfilled.
-The CEO is responsible for the evaluation and assessment of other senior members of the Executive Management.
+The CEO is responsible for the evaluation and assessment for other senior members of the management.
 The assessment of outcome is based on financial goals from the latest published financial information of the Company.